Readta/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - *2026.08*: &nbsp;🎉🎉 The paper about "The effect of Schmidt number on space-time correlation of scalar fluctuations in wall-bounded shear flow“ is accepted in *Journal of Fluid Mechanics*.
+- *2026.08*: &nbsp;🎉🎉 The paper of **M.Sc.
+Chenguang Yuan** about "The effect of Schmidt number on space-time correlation of scalar fluctuations in wall-bounded shear flow“ is accepted in *Journal of Fluid Mechanics*.
 - *2026.07*: &nbsp;🎉🎉 The paper of **M.Sc.
-Liwei Shi** about "Tracking footprint motions of streamwise vortices in turbulent boundary layers of transversely curved plates” is accepted in *Physics of Fluids*.
+Liwei Shi** about "A towing-flume with motion-tracking optical flow diagnostics” is published in *Rev. Sci.
+Instrum.*.
 - *2026.07*: &nbsp;🎉🎉 The paper about "Turbulent mixing in a transverse jet from an axisymmetric body under unsteady motion" is accepted in *Ocean Engineering*.
 - *2026.06*: &nbsp;🎉🎉 We warmly welcome [Ms. Huiyu Xiao](www.linkedin.com/in/anna-xiao-48a108311) from *University of Toronto* to visit our lab!
 - *2026.03*: &nbsp;🎉🎉 The paper about "Anomalous scaling of passive scalar mixing in pipe flow" is accepted in *Journal of Fluid Mechanics*.